Important Links for PowerSchool:

 All students must complete an online Computer Use Policy to access the computers throughout the school.
 Click on the link below, complete the form and submit.

-If a student in 7th-12th grade would like to bring a personal device like a laptop or tablet (not including any type of smart phone or cell phone) they will need to complete the form via the link belowm complete the form and submit.
-You must bring the device to the main high school office for the technology department to check.
+If a student in 7th-12th grade would like to bring a personal device like a laptop or tablet (not including any type of smart phone or cell phone) You must bring the device to the main high school office for the technology department to check.